khasathan/ibg/README.md

 $cd /PATH/TO/ibg/
 $nosetest3
 ```
-If error not happen, It should be show the message like below
+If error not happens, It should be show the message like below
 ```
 ....
 ----------------------------------------------------------------------